dragly/rust-vs-cpp/notes.md

 Andreas could make the CPP version of the state machine Andreas could make the Rust version of the mutex guard

-Matyas add run-rust and run-cpp and choose between them from run (M) Matyas add initilaize value based on condition

 Add traits example

 Presentation: